 Course Title: Holocaust and Genocide Studies Course Number: 6L1HO

+Honors

 Grade(s): 10-12 Credits: 5

-Prerequisites: None Length: Full Year
+Prerequisites: B or better in previous history Length: Full Year

+course.

 Holocaust and Genocide Studies aims to provide students with the knowledge and skills necessary to serve as effective and informed citizens of the United States and the global community, and to support the ideals of human rights and tolerance.